meghang-101/Solar-Tracker/README.md

 This object having the sensors can be attached on top of a Solar Panel or a Solar Reflector.
 The servo motor 01 will give motion in Y axis while servo motor 02 will give motion in X axis depending on the relative value input by the LDRs.
-Connect LDRs to analog pins and servo motors to digital pins of arduino nano/uno as specified in the program.
+Connect LDRs to analog pins and servo motors to digital pins of arduino nano/uno as specified in the Code